Injections. Pain killers. Endless physical therapy. And then surgery.

 An infrared heating pad will boost your blood circulation in the area, bringing – fast – pain-relieving agents, oxygen, and healing agents.

-The result is a quick pain relief, which usually lasts for 6 hours, while “working” on healing the disc herniation in the long-term too.
+The result is quick pain relief, which usually lasts for 6 hours, while “working” on healing the disc herniation in the long-term too.

 3. Proteolytic Enzymes